Every major builder. Current incentives. Updated weekly. Your independent real estate agent and mortgage broker for new construction in Houston.

 Absolutely.
 New builds have defects too.
 A third party inspection during construction (pre-drywall and final) catches issues the builder's own quality control misses.
 This is one of the most important steps buyers skip.

 I'll be your buyer's agent at the model home AND your mortgage broker at the closing table.
-The builder pays my real estate commission, so having me represent you costs nothing.
+Working with me on a new build costs you nothing extra.
 Let's find you the right home with the right financing.

 Ben Helstein, NMLS #1577314